 Cannabis is a plant containing more than 100 different chemical compounds called cannabinoids.
 Each of these cannabinoids is thought to have a unique beneficial effect.
 The two most studied cannabinoids are THC and CBD.

 When we consume THC, these molecules head straight to our brain, where there is a large concentration of CB1 receptors.
 The THC molecule fits perfectly into the CB1 receptor, like a key into a lock.
 This direct relationship is responsible for the high you get from consuming strains of cannabis with THC.
 It’s the only intoxicant in cannabis, as its the only molecule known to form this uninterrupted connection.

 Cannabidiol, or CBD, is the other primary plant-sourced cannabinoid.
 It is non-intoxicating and has little affinity with any of our endocannabinoids receptors.
 It regulates the activity of many non-cannabinoid receptors.
-While it doesn’t bond directly with either the CB1 or CB2 receptors, the molecule still plays a valuable role in our health and wellness.
-For example, CBD may inhibit the reuptake of certain endocannabinoids like anandamide (the bliss molecule), or reduce inflammation by preventing specific proteins from binding into receptors.
+While it doesn’t bond directly with either the CB1 or CB2 receptors, the molecule still plays a valuable role in our overall wellbeing.

-Our endocannabinoid system plays such a crucial role in so many aspects of our health and wellness, it’s an emerging target of medicine.
-It’s why there is so much interest in cannabis – as it interacts so smoothly with the system.
+Our endocannabinoid system plays such a crucial role in so many aspects of our wellness, it’s an emerging target of holistic medicine.
+It’s also why there is so much interest in cannabis – as it interacts so smoothly with the system.
 Plus, it does so with little to no risk of an adverse reaction, tolerance development, and dependence.
-With more research, there may be a role for cannabis in the future of pain medication, neuroprotection, chronic inflammation, and gastrointestinal disorders.